kashi618/Atlas-of-Thoughts/College/Modules/Programming/Data Types - C.md

 - Singular character inside **single quotes**
 - 'A' , 'x' , '4'

+**NOTE:** If you add or subtract a number from a character, you modify its ascii value

 ### Integers
 **4 Bytes**
 - A positive or negative whole number